rotem-abir/Memory-Wash/ReadMe.md

 - Holds the move count record
 - Holds the last match rating

-`localRecord.saveRecord()`
+`localRecord{}`

+- `saveRecord()`
-- Save the time and moves counters into the local memory
+  - Saves the time and moves counters into the local memory

-`localRecord.readRecord()`
+- `readRecord()`
   - Read the records from local memory
   - If not null: Reset the high-score as the game was never played
   - If null, means it's the first game.
 Keep default values

-`localRecord.cleanRecord()`
+- `cleanRecord()`
+  - deleting all data in the local memory (cache)

 - deleting all data in the local memory (cache)